 The Metropolitan Museum of Art is located on 5th Avenue on the East Side of Central Park.
 This stretch of 5th Avenue is commonly known as “Museum Mile”.

-The Met is one of the best places to go in New York for visitors interested in exploring art history and gaining a deeper understanding of the studio arts.
+The Met is one of the most popular places to go in NYC for visitors interested in exploring art history and gaining a deeper understanding of the studio arts.

 The Met includes more than 15 different curatorial departments and offers exhibits on art from all around the world and across time, with holdings as old as Ancient Egyptian artifacts and as recent as modern-day paintings.
 (If you’re looking for more modern and contemporary, the Met Breuer is another smart choice).